Make a personal connection to your education

 Learning communities consists of two or three courses, usually for 10 or more credits, designed and organized around a theme or subject of inquiry that learners investigate through multiple disciplinary, interdisciplinary, and cross-disciplinary perspectives.
 Courses provide opportunities to connect personal, academic, and civic responsibilities by building critical thinking, communication, collaboration, and analytic skills.
 Courses may include seminar, discussion, or group projects along with traditional lectures and assignments.
 Students actively develop course content and direction.

 Include a learning community class in your academic schedule!
-You will not only earn credits in a variety of required courses, you will find yourself in a dynamic and supportive learning environment.
+You can earn credits in a variety of required courses while participating in a dynamic and supportive learning environment.